Working From Home Tips For Teachers

 • Use Focussed Screen Time: Save screen time for when you really need it (for example, if you’re doing a video conference with your class).
 No matter what your beliefs on how much screen time you want your children to have, using leisure screen time sparingly makes it a more powerful and effective tool.

-• Tag Team If Possible: If you have a partner who is also working from home, consider making a schedule so you can tag team.
+• Tag Team If Possible: If you have a partner who is also working from home, consider making a schedule so you can tag the team.
 For example, one of you could get up early and work until lunchtime then switch.
-Or, you can negotiate times when you really need an uninterrupted block (for example, during video conferences, phone calls or your “office hours” where you need to be on call).
+Or, you can negotiate times when you really need an uninterrupted block (for example, during video conferences, phone calls, or your “office hours” when you need to be on call).

 • Be Creative With Your Work Hours: Make the most of the early hours of the day or the hours after your children go to bed at night.
 You might not want to work during both of these blocks so you don’t burn out, however, working a bit earlier or later in the day can really free up hours during the middle of the day when your children need you most.